Berrysoft/XamlCpp/README.md

 ```
 The `xmlns` should be `https://github.com/Berrysoft/XamlCpp/` to use default controls.
 The xml attributes decribes the properties, events and attach properties of a control.

-The XAML parser uses libxml2 on non-WinRT platforms.
-For Windows developers, you can install it with `vcpkg`.
+The XAML parser uses [pugixml](https://github.com/zeux/pugixml/).
+This repo contains a latest copy of the pugixml source, but you could compile target libpugixml in your own system instead of it.

 ## XAML Compiler
 The reflection component is a little heavy and slow, compared to static-compiled code.
 XAML Compiler solves the problem by compiling XAML to native C++ code.
 The XAML code above may be compiled to: